by Akiyoshi Suzuki

 Nowadays, the poor are attacked insomuch as they are lazy and even inconvenience others in a neoliberal society where it is assumed that oppression-free-identity might be theoretically achieved.
 Luck or accident are overlooked; poverty is ascribed to a personal laziness and responsibility.
 In particular, the homeless poor, or lumpenproletariat, are excluded by the use of the neoliberal military rhetoric of waging “war” on crime and “recapturing” public space, a rhetoric that likens criminals to “foreign invaders.”
 Besides, the poor are also defined by their presentation or identification, because they, like the rich, cannot be recognized without showing of a bank account.
 Lee Stringer explains how homeless folks are disempowered in Grand Central Winter (1998), an autobiographic novel.
 The protagonist says that “The homeless aren’t the only street people,” arguing that “Cops are, too, in a sense.”
 “Metro North police” he writes, “outlawed all activities peculiar to homeless people.
 ‘Loitering,’ panhandling, garbage browsing, and sleeping became grounds for expulsion or, in some cases, deliberately rough-handed arrest.”
 The poor, by virtue of being poor, transgress.

-What Stringer views as a problem echoes in the actions of his character, Walter Benn Michaels, who overlooks the poor due to identity-centricism and lack of mutual understanding.
+What Stringer views as a problem echoes Walter Benn Michaels’ view that you overlook the poor due to identity-centricism and a lack of mutual understanding.
 The protagonist realizes:

 Veteran straphangers seldom speak to strangers on the subway.
 We let our clothes do the talking.
 We do this sort of thing year-round, and not only on the subway—most often to convey something about status.
 You might have twenty, thirty grand in the bank, or an eight-hundred-dollar wad riding on your hip, but only you will know it. … But most of us are left to jockey for position with status symbols that are woefully entry level. … And the miracle of the daily cold war of travelling mass transit.